 After pitching our tents and grabbing a flashlight we heading to the summit of El Hoyo for sunset.

 Summiting El Hoyo

 We heading up to the summit of El Hoyo to watch the sunset.
 On the way up we got to visit ‘the hole’ and see a large active steam vent.
-Seeing the steam vent makes you fully realise that you are in fact on top of an active volcano!
+Seeing the steam vent makes you appreciate that you are in fact on top of an active volcano!
 Try sleeping easy with that..

 Sunrise and the climb down

 We got up at 5.30am to watch the sunrise over Lake Managua and Volcano Momotombo and it was worth it, Katie and I were the only ones to bother so it was nice to share this moment together.
-Before we set off the guides prepared breakfast with plenty to go round.
+Before we set off the guides prepared breakfast with plenty to go around.
 We packed up our tents and started the decent down.
-The first hour was down hill with parts of it being steep but then it levelled off.
+The first hour was down hill with parts of it being steep but then it leveled off.
 After walking around the base of Volcano Cerro Asososca we reach Laguna de Asososca.

 We spent a couple of hours at Lagnua de Asososca which allowed everyone to go for a swim to cool off and clean ourselves as we were super dirty by this point.
 A yummy raw burrito lunch was provided before we set off for the final part of the hike.

 From the lake it was about an hour’s walk to the bus stop to catch the bus back to Leon.